Other Seabirds of The Petrel Station

 OTHER SEABIRD SPECIES SEEN

-Among these, the standout specialty is the Grey Noddy, a beautiful tropical seabird that visits the Poor Knights area from the Kermadec Islands and is a real highlight of for many birdwatchers coming out with us.
+Amongst this group, our standout specialty is the scarce Grey Noddy, a beautiful tropical seabird that visits our area in summer, and is a real highlight for many birdwatchers coming out with us.

 There are also important Australasian Gannet and Red-billed Gull colonies on the offshore islands we visit, while Little Penguin, New Zealand’s most northern breeding penguin, adds another layer to the local seabird story.

-Below are the other seabird species recorded on The Petrel Station seabird tours, along with when they are most likely to be seen — although, as with all pelagic birding, surprises can always occur outside the usual pattern.
+Below are the other seabird species we’ve recorded on The Petrel Station seabird tours, and when they’re most likely to be seen — though sightings can occur outside these times.

 JUMP TO SPECIES: